Canva Blog Header

 Canva is a great online alternative to programs like Adobe Photoshop and Illustrator.
 Some print customers choose to use this online platform when creating their print-ready files.
 But when doing so, it’s essential to make sure your files are set up correctly for the best print outcome.

-To help you through this process we have provided the below step-by-step guide to designing a successful printed piece using Canva.
+To help you through this process, we have provided a step-by-step guide to designing a successful printed piece using Canva.

 Setting Up Your Canvas

-The most important part in this process will be starting with the correct size in Canva.
-The paid version of Canva will let you resize files but the free version will not.
+The most important part of this process will be starting with the correct size in Canva.
+The paid version of Canva will let you resize files, but the free version will not.
 You’ll want to create a new document and select ‘Custom Size.’
-This will look slightly different depending on if you are working on the desktop version versus the web version.
+This will look slightly different depending on whether you are working on the desktop version or the web version.
 Both versions will allow you to select this option, however.

-Click on the ‘+’ icon and select ‘Custom Size’ in the dropdown menu
+Click on ‘Custom Size’ in the dropdown menu

-From here, you’ll see another dropdown where you can input your size.
-Make sure ‘inches’ is selected and then input the product size you are ordering with bleed.
+From here, you can input your size.
+Ensure that ‘inches’ is selected, and then enter the product size you are ordering, including the bleed area.
 Most of our products require 0.125” to be added to the width and height to account for Bleed.
-In this example, we are ordering a 2.5” x 3.5” Trading Card so we should input 2.625” x 3.625”
+In this example, we are ordering a 2.5” x 3.5” Trading Card so we should input 2.625” x 3.625”.

 Using Our Templates with Canva

 Now that we have a document with the correct size, we can pull in our Trading Card template.
-We always recommend that templates are used when creating files, especially when borders are involved.
+We always recommend using templates when creating files, especially when borders are involved.
 You can grab the JPG version of the trading card template and place it into Canva.

-Then you will want to drag the template to the top left of the document and drag the bottom right corner of the template to the edge until it snaps into place.
+Move the template to the top left of the document, and then drag the bottom right corner of the template to the edge until it snaps into place.

 *Keep in mind that the guides will not be embedded into your file and are only there to help you design your file.*